What does “densetsu” mean in Japanese?

 - wa – は : a binding particle working as a case marker or topic marker.
 In the example, this works after “boku” to make the subject in the sentence.

-- sono – その : a determiner used before a noun referring to a thing close to the listener.
+- sono – その : a determiner used before a noun which refers to something close to the listener.
 In the example, this is used before “densetsu” to say “that legend” in Japanese.

 - wo – を : a case particle used to make the object word in a sentence.
 In the example, this is used after “sono densetsu” to make the object in the sentence.